inferno-framework/inferno-framework.github.io/docs/index.md

 conformance criteria introduced in an IG is challenging.
 Inferno accomplishes this by providing test authors with a full-featured Ruby programming environment to define and run tests.
-It also allows the use of the open source third-party libraries provided by Ruby.
+It also allows the use of the open-source third-party libraries provided by Ruby.
 This makes Inferno well-suited for testing IGs
 that:

 * include additional standards beyond FHIR,
-* have large specifications that could use from Ruby's meta-programming capabilities to ease maintenance burden,
+* have large specifications that could benefit from Ruby's meta-programming capabilities to ease maintenance burden,
 * or require complex logic to thoroughly validate API responses.